-How much does it cost to launch a food truck in 2026?
-A turnkey new truck with a full kitchen build-out runs $80,000 to $200,000; a used unit retrofitted by an operator willing to handle their own permits and equipment sourcing is realistic for under $50,000.
-Equipment financing typically covers 80% to 100% of the truck itself at APRs of 8% to 22% over 3 to 7 years, with the truck serving as collateral and approvals possible in 1 to 5 days.
-SBA microloans up to $50,000 work well for first-time owners with thin business credit but require a detailed business plan and 30 to 60 days to close.
-Working capital loans fund inside 24 to 48 hours and cover the things equipment loans don't — permits, wraps, point-of-sale, opening inventory, and the first few weeks of payroll.
-The right financing mix depends on whether you're buying new or used, how much of the build-out you DIY, and whether your initial operating capital comes from financing or from savings.
+How much does it cost to launch a food truck in 2026, and which financing product covers which part of the build?
+A turnkey new truck with a full kitchen build-out runs $90,000 to $225,000 at current commercial-vehicle pricing; a used unit retrofitted by an operator willing to handle their own permits and equipment sourcing is realistic for $40,000 to $60,000.
+Equipment financing typically covers 80% to 100% of the truck itself at 7.99% to 22% APR over 3 to 7 years, with the truck as collateral and approvals possible in 1 to 5 days.
+SBA microloans up to $50,000 (the program cap held at $50K for fiscal year 2026) work well for first-time owners with thin business credit but require a 30-to-60-day close and a detailed business plan.
+Working capital loans fund in 24 to 48 hours at 12% to 40% APR and cover the costs equipment loans will not — permits, wraps, point-of-sale, opening inventory, and the first few weeks of payroll.
+The right financing mix turns on whether you are buying new or used, how much of the build-out you DIY, and whether your operating capital comes from financing or from savings.

 Startup costs for a food truck typically range from $50,000 to $200,000 depending on whether you buy new or used, the extent of kitchen customization, and your local licensing requirements.
 Key expenses include the truck or trailer, commercial kitchen equipment, wrapping and branding, point-of-sale systems, initial food and supply inventory, permits and health department certifications, and insurance.